LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/exercise-2-hints.rst

 - We need to convert the DataFrame into a GeoDataFrame, so that we can e.g. save it into a Shapefile.
 It is easily done by passing the DataFrame into a GeoDataFrame object.
 We need to determine which column contains the geometry information (needs to be always a column called 'geometry'), and optionally we can also determine the coordinate reference system when creating the GeoDataFrame:

 .. code:: python

-    # Convert DataFrame into a GeoDataFrame
+    # Convert DataFrame into a GeoDataFrame (providing the "geomtry" column from the pandas dataframe explicitly for GeoPandas dataframe as the geometry per feature)
     geo = gpd.GeoDataFrame(data, geometry='geometry', crs=from_epsg(4326))

     >>> type(geo)